 It’s a lot like visiting a party.
 You scrub up.
 You wear your nicest clothes that make you look the best.
 During small talk with others you share the cool things that are happening in your life.
 You accentuate all the good bits about you – and understandably so.
 It’s the stuff you’re proud of and want to share.

 But reality may be different.
-Few amongst us want to highlight the stuff they’ve failed at, or the mistakes they’ve made, or the disappointments they’ve experienced.
+Few amongst us want to highlight the stuff we’ve failed at, or the mistakes we’ve made, or the disappointments we’ve experienced.

-So the next time you are a little low, and become irritated by another super-cool picture or super positive update from a “friend” on Facebook, just remember that you’re seeing their highlight reel, but there is absolutely, positively (no two-ways-around it) also stuff happening behind the scenes to that person too that more than likely mirror the struggles everyone else has or will experience.
+So the next time you are a little low, and become irritated by another super-cool picture or super positive update from a Facebook friend, just remember that you’re seeing their highlight reel.
+There is absolutely, positively (no two-ways-around it) also stuff happening behind the scenes to that person too that more than likely mirror the struggles everyone else has or will experience.